MostAwesomeDude/construct/docs/meta.rst

 You may wonder what does the little underscore ('_') that is found in the context means.
 It basically represents the parent node, like the .. in unix pathnames ("../foo.txt").
 We'll use it only when we refer to the context of upper layers.

 Using the context is easy.
-All meta constructs take a function as a parameter, which is usually passed as a lambda function, although "big" functions are just as good.
+All meta constructs take a function as a parameter, which is usually passed as a lambda function, although "big" named functions are just as good.
 This function, unless otherwise stated, takes a single parameter called ctx (short for context), and returns a result calculated from that context.

 >>> st = Struct(
 ...     "count" / Byte,